OfficeDev/Office-Add-in-samples/Samples/outlook-tag-external/README.md

 ## Handle the OnMessageRecipientsChanged event, manage session data, and call the appendOnSendAsync API

 When the user composes a message (including replies and forwards) and changes any recipients, Outlook will load the files specified in the manifest to handle the `OnMessageRecipientsChanged` event.
-Outlook on the web loads the **commands.html** page, which then also loads **commands.js**.
-In Outlook on Windows, **commands.js** is loaded directly but **commands.html** is not loaded.
+Outlook on the web and new Outlook on Windows load the **commands.html** page, which then also loads **commands.js**.
+In classic Outlook on Windows, **commands.js** is loaded directly but **commands.html** is not loaded.

 The **commands.js** file contains the `tagExternal_onMessageRecipientsChangedHandler` function that handles the `OnMessageRecipientsChanged` event from Outlook.